ConfettiFX/The-Forge/README.md

 - macOS with Metal 2
 - iOS with Metal 2
 - XBOX One / XBOX One X (only available for accredited developers on request)
-- PS4 (in development) (only available for accredited developers on request)
+- PS4 (only available for accredited developers on request)

 Particularly, the graphics layer of The Forge supports cross-platform
 - Descriptor management